sdhatrakjc/adventofcode/2025/day10/README.md

 So, the fewest button presses required to correctly configure the joltage level counters on all of the machines is 10 + 12 + 11 = 33.

 Analyze each machine's joltage requirements and button wiring schematics.
 What is the fewest button presses required to correctly configure the joltage level counters on all of the machines?

+Your puzzle answer was `20042`.

+Both parts of this puzzle are complete!
+They provide two gold stars: `**`